Tuesday, August 9, 2022

 Olivia Newton-John (1948-2022)

 Newton-John was born in 1948 in Cambridge, UK, and at age five, she and her family moved to Melbourne, Australia, where she spent her childhood years.
-As a teen, she entered a talent contest on a TV show, "Sing, Sing, Sing", where she won and formed an all-girl group and started appearing on weekly pop music programs in Australia.
+As a teen, she entered a talent contest on a TV show, "Sing, Sing, Sing", where she won and formed an all-girl group and started appearing on weekly pop music shows in Australia.
 In 1966, Newton-John released her first single in England and scored a few international hits.
 Still, she remained largely unknown to American audiences until 1973.
 It was the year her song "Let Me Be There" entered the adult contemporary and the country charts after becoming a Top 10 hit.
 A string of number-one pop hits soon ensued, such as "I Honestly Love You", "Have You Never Been Mellow", and "Please Mr. Please".

 Outside of her prolific career as a musician, Olivia was also an actress.
 Particularly in "Grease", where she was groundbreaking in her co-starring role with John Travolta.
 Though she had little acting experience (and during filming, she turned 29), Newton-John was perfect as the sweet-natured Australian transfer student Sandy, who is head over heels for Travolta's alpha greaser Danny at a high school in Southern California in the 1950s.
 The two actors had remarkable onscreen chemistry as mismatched lovers who undergo makeovers in the final act to win each others' hearts.
 Instead of wearing her frilly dresses, she ditches them for heels, leather, spandex and a cigarette.
 Olivia had sang on three of the film's biggest hits, such as the duets "Summer Nights" and "You're the One That I Want" with Travolta and her swoony solo ballad, "Hopelessly Devoted to You".
 The movie was a top-grosser and became an enduring pop-cultural phenomenon, which inspired repeat viewings by legions of fans.